 The Oakland city directory continued to list Dr. Brousseau as a Mills College professor during her absence.
 (The college, realizing her extensive education, expertise in psychology, and French fluency made her a valuable asset to war-torn France, kindly granted her a leave of absence.)

 The professor returned to her teaching career at Mills College in 1919.
-During this time, she published books on race and education, and created a course in marriage and family living about fifteen years before other colleges saw the need for one.
+During this time, she published additional books on race and education, and created a course in marriage and family living about fifteen years before other colleges saw the need for one.
 In 1925, Dr. Brousseau created "a psychological clinic for the diagnosis and treatment of problem cases in the Oakland public school system" (layman's terms: she taught schools how to help troubled kids).
 She did not retire until 1928.

 Oh, and she supported her peers in academia.
 Dr. Brousseau belonged to the American Association for the Advancement of Science, the American Association of University Professors, American Association of University Women, American Women's Overseas League, and the Ligue d'Hygiene Mental de Paris.